A string is one of those Object which is used heavily in Java. And this is the reason why String has unique handling in Java(String Pool).

 Strings are created in the following two formats which differ from each other in a lot of ways.

 - Using New keyword

-So when we are saying String literal, we are actually referring the reference in String Pool and when we are saying String Object(Using new keyword) we are directly referring the String Object in Heap.
-But in both cases we are referring the Object in Heap only(Directly/ Indirectly).
+So when we are saying String literal, we are actually referring the reference in String Pool and when we are saying String Object(Using new keyword) we are directly referring to the String Object in Heap.
+But in both cases, we are referring to the Object in Heap only(Directly/ Indirectly).

 How to Create

-Now question arises how to create String Literal and String Object.
-As we know that we can create String Object in 2 ways.
+Now the question arises how to create String Literal and String Object.
+As we know that we can create a String Object in 2 ways.